CiaranMacCarthaigh/FunctionalDotNet/README.md

 The goal of this project would be to enable developers to implement more functional-orientated forms of this, utilising native features of F#:

     let trimmedStringContains substring item = String.trim item |> String.contains substring

+## Target framework

+This project is build on .NET Standard 2.0.